artalar/reatom/docs/src/pages/index.md

 We will use [@reatom/core](/core), [@reatom/npm-react](/npm-react), [@reatom/async](/packages/async) and [@reatom/hooks](/packages/hooks) packages in this example by importing it from the meta package [@reatom/framework](/packages/framework).

-`reatomAsync` is a simple decorator which wrap your async function and adds extra actions and atoms to track creating promise statuses.
+`reatomAsync` is a simple decorator which wraps your async function and adds extra actions and atoms to track creating promise statuses.

-`withDataAtom` adds property `dataAtom` which subscribes to the effect results, it is like a simple cache implementation. `withAbort` allow to define concurrent requests abort strategy, by using `ctx.controller` ([AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController)) from `reatomAsync`. `withRetry` and `onReject` handler helps to handle temporal rate limit.
+`withDataAtom` adds property `dataAtom` which subscribes to the effect results, it is like a simple cache implementation. `withAbort` allows to define concurrent requests abort strategy, by using `ctx.controller` ([AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController)) from `reatomAsync`. `withRetry` and `onReject` handlers help to handle temporal rate limit.

 Simple `sleep` helper (for debounce) gotten from [utils package](/packages/utils) - it is a built-in microscopic lodash alternative for most popular and tiny helpers.

-`onUpdate` is a [hook](/packages/hooks) which subscribes to the atom and call passed callback on every update.
+`onUpdate` is a [hook](/packages/hooks) which subscribes to the atom and calls passed callback on every update.

 ```ts
 import {